fatihsamur/fatihsamur-blog/src/pages/index.md

     section_id: about
     content: >
       This is my personal website and my blog.
-I use this blog to write about medicine, programming, web development or just to share my thoughts about anything related to science and philosophy.
+I use this blog to write about programming, web development, new technologies or just to share my thoughts about anything related to science and medicine.
     actions:
       - type: action
         label: Contact Me